riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-1.md

 ###Setting up a publication and subscribing to it

-So first thing we need to do is create a <a href="http://docs.meteor.com/#/full/meteor_publish" target="_blank">publication for our images that we can subscribe to</a>.
-First let's set up the publication.
+First thing we need to do is create a <a href="http://docs.meteor.com/#/full/meteor_publish" target="_blank">publication</a> for our images that we can subscribe to.
+Let's set up the publication.

 #####Terminal
 {% highlight Bash %}